Why Dogs Bark and Curbing Excessive Barking

 Boredom/Loneliness: If your dog barks excessively while you’re gone, you need to provide more activities or companionship to keep him from being lonely or bored.

-Bringing an outdoors dog inside will lesson the noise impact on neighbors, and provide extra security for your home.
-It’s also safer because dogs left alone outside can face theft, escapes, poisoning, harassment, and other dangers.
+Bringing an outdoor dog inside will lessen the noise impact on neighbors, and provide extra security for your home.
+It’s also safer, because dogs left alone outside can face theft, escapes, poisoning, harassment, and other dangers.